KIOS-Research/CCWI2016/develop_feature_pdd.inp/Readme.md

 - Paez, D., Fillion, Y., & Hulley, M. (2018,a).
 Battle of post-disaster response and restauration (BPDRR): problem description and rules.
 In 1st International Water Distribution System Analysis / Computing and Control in the Water Industry Joint Conference, Kingston, Canada, July 23-25, 2018.
 - Paez, D., Suribabu, C. R., & Filion, Y. (2018,b).
 Method for extended period simulation of water distribution networks with pressure driven demands.
 Water resources management, 32(8), 2837-2846
+- D.G.
+Eliades, M. Kyriakou, S. Vrachimis and M.M.
+Polycarpou, "EPANET-MATLAB Toolkit: An Open-Source Software for Interfacing EPANET with MATLAB", in Proc.
+14th International Conference on Computing and Control for the Water Industry (CCWI), The Netherlands, Nov 2016, p.8. (doi:10.5281/zenodo.831493)

 &uparrow; [Back to top](#table-of-contents)
 ## How to cite